yguitton/training-material/events/2025-06-30-hts-workshop-freiburg.md

 ## Registration

 The number of places in this workshop is limited.
 The course takes place only in person (not online, not hybrid).
-There are no fees for the workshop but you need to care for your accommodation, travel costs and catering by yourself.
+There are no fees for the workshop but you need to care for your accommodation, travel costs and catering yourself.